-You are automatically enrolled in ElderShield if you are a Singapore citizen or Permanent Resident with a Medisave account at age 40, unless you opt out of the scheme.
+Your loved one is automatically enrolled in ElderShield if they are a Singapore citizen or Permanent Resident with a Medisave account at age 40, unless they opt out of the scheme.
 They can check their ElderShield coverage through the CPF Board's website, at

-Should you wish to opt back in, you can contact any of the three ElderShield insurers directly.
+Should your loved one wish to opt back in, they can contact any of the three ElderShield insurers directly.
 You can find out more through the

 Ministry of Health website.

 What are Activities of Daily Living?